Zequez/logseq-vault/pages/Get Shit Done.md

 				- The sequence was the rough shape of the body.
 Then the fins (ah, yes, a marine turtle, the experiment didn't specify, but I realized I had chosen to draw a marine turtle after I drew the fins).
 Then the shell divisions.
 The head.
 And then shading to add a gamut of color.
 			- Then I shared the experiment with my partner through Telegram with the words "Un experimento".
 I went very safe with my choice in partner.
 Could have been used to start an [[Extraordinary Conversation]] with many people.
 It still can; I could keep sharing it with the exact words and see if someone asks about it and share what learned.
 			- This is what I learned:
 				- Between the idea and the idea becoming a reality, there is an ocean of emotional energy.
 There is no guarantee that the voyage will be calm and peaceful.
-But as long as I know where I'm going and my compass is calibrated
+During the voyage I might encounter portalr
-			-
+				- But as long as my compass is well calibrated, I'll reach -
 			-
 		-